Covariant Quantum Error-Correcting Codes with Metrological Entanglement Advantage

-We have proposed some measurement schemes for the ideal and partially-erased probe states in App.~\ref{app:QFIloss}.
+We have proposed some measurement schemes for the ideal and partially-erased probe states in Supplemental Material S8~\cite{supp}.
 It is worth investigating whether simpler measurements can saturate the Cram\'er-Rao bound for our noisy state~\cite{zhouSaturating2020a}.
 While the recovery channel~\cite{benyGeneral2010,ngsimple2010} cannot increase quantum Fisher information~\cite{ferrieDataprocessing2014,faistTimeenergy2023}, it may aid in devising a measurement protocol for any noisy probe.
+Refs.~\cite{benyGeneral2010,benyApproximate2011} proposed a near-optimal recovery channel for AQECCs, which we outline in Supplemental Material S9~\cite{supp}.
+Although an efficient circuit implementation is not guaranteed, it would be interesting to explore whether the structure of the $J = sN$ code, such as its total permutation symmetry, can be leveraged for this purpose.

-With modifications, our approximate quantum error-correcting code results can be applied to other $SU(2)$ code words, like the quantum many-body scar states in the spin-1 XY-Dzyaloshinskii-Moriya model~\cite{schecterWeak2019,markUnified,dooleyRobust2021} (see App.~\ref{app:scars} for details).
-Accordingly, the $SU(2)$-scar probe states could be noise-resilient, complementing the results using scar states for sensing~\cite{dooleyRobust2021,dooleyEntanglement2023,yoshinagaQuantum2022}.
-For states with approximate $SU(2)$ symmetry~\cite{liuQuantum2022,liuApproximate2023}, like the scars in a deformed PXP model~\cite{bernienProbing2017,turnerWeak2018,turnerQuantum2018,linExact2019,choiEmergent2019}, some exact codes~\cite{liuQuantum2022,liuApproximate2023}, or approximately prepared states~\cite{piroliApproximating2024a}, further study is warranted to determine if they also provide a noise-resilient entanglement advantage.
+With modifications, our approximate quantum error-correcting code results can be applied to other SU(2) code words, like the quantum many-body scar states in the spin-1 XY-Dzyaloshinskii-Moriya model~\cite{schecterWeak2019,markUnified,dooleyRobust2021} (see Supplemental Material S10~\cite{supp} for details).
+Accordingly, the SU(2)-scar probe states could be noise-resilient, complementing the results using scar states for sensing~\cite{dooleyRobust2021,dooleyEntanglement2023,yoshinagaQuantum2022}.
+For states with approximate SU(2) symmetry~\cite{liuQuantum2022,liuApproximate2023}, like the scars in a deformed PXP model~\cite{bernienProbing2017,turnerWeak2018,turnerQuantum2018,linExact2019,choiEmergent2019}, some exact codes~\cite{liuQuantum2022,liuApproximate2023}, or approximately prepared states~\cite{piroliApproximating2024a}, further study is warranted to determine if they also provide a noise resilient entanglement advantage.